bitrise-io/devcenter/_articles/en/infrastructure/customisable-enterprise-build-platforms.md

 Both versions support hyperthreading so the effective number of cores is 12 and 24, respectively.

-The minimum order is two 6-core physical machines (12 effective cores), to ensure there is redundancy: a single hardware failure will
+The minimum order is two 6-core physical machines (12 effective cores), to ensure there is redundancy: a single hardware failure will never prevent users from running builds.

 The next step is to decide the virtual machine configuration: